M-More/SE100/Learning React.md

 * `componentDidMount` - Invoked once, only on the client, after rendering occurs.
 * `shouldComponentUpdate` - Return value determines whether component should update.
 * `componentWillUnmount` - Invoked prior to unmounting component.

+####Component Methods
+React also offers us methods for our components to make our lives much easier.
+These are called on the creation of the component.
+For example, `getInitialState`, which allows us to define a default state so we don’t have to worry about checking if the state item exists further down the line.
+* `getInitialState` - Return value is the initial value for state.
+* `getDefaultProps` - Sets fallback props values if props aren't supplied.
+* `mixins` - An array of objects, used to extend the current component's functionality.